zhangtong16/cfi/README.md

 Currently, there are two phases:

 1. __Type Analysis for ICalls__.
-We currently use `FLTA`, which means First Layer Type Analysis, to analyze the type of icalls, and resolve the candidate targets set.
+We currently use `FLTA`, which means First Layer Type Analysis , to analyze the type of icalls, and resolve the candidate targets set.

+The concepts of `FLTA` is from [Where Does It Go?](https://www-users.cse.umn.edu/~kjlu/papers/mlta.pdf)

 2. __Instrumentation for Runtime Check__.
 Before every icalls, we insert checks to determine the target is in the candidate sets.

 ## Features